sebader/iotedge-end2end/README.md

 All steps in the cycle are getting logged into Application Insights.
 This enables reporting and alerting if there are any errors at any point in the loop - and also about the end to end duration of the message from the start in the cloud until it is being received again in the cloud.

 ![architecture](Media/architecture_diagram.png?raw=true)

+## How to deploy / run the solution

+1) Create an Azure Function instance.
+Also create an Application Insights instance.
+1) Create an Azure IoT Hub
+1) Create an Edge device in the IoT Hub
+1) Deploy the two modules to your Edge device (folder EdgeModules) and set the routing accordingly (see deployment.template.json for reference).
+Make sure to set the instrumentation key of your Application Insights instance.
+1) Set the following settings in the Azure Function Application settings:<sup>[1](#footnote1)</sup>
+    * *iothubowner_cs*  => The IoT Hub Owner connection string of your IoT Hub
+    * *iothubevents_cs* => The connection string of the built-in Event Hub compatible endpoint of your IoT Hub
+    * *destinationmodules* => Comma-separates list of Edge module IDs of Direct Method Receiver modules, e.g. ("edgedevice1/DirectMethodReceiver")
+1) Deploy the two Functions (folder CloudFunctions)

+Now, the Function should trigger (default: every 2 minutes) and start the flow.
+After a few minutes, you should be able to see log messages in Application Insights.
+If you run into any problems or have questions, feel free to open an issue here in the repo.

+---
+<a name="footnote1">1</a>: I recommend to use [Azure Key Vault](https://docs.microsoft.com/en-us/azure/app-service/app-service-key-vault-references) to store your secret app settings such as connections strings